Estadio Quisqueya Juan Marichal: History

-The Caribbean Series (Serie del Caribe) has been held at the stadium in: 1972, 1976, 1980, 1988, 1996, 2000, 2004, 2012, 2016 and 2022.
+The Caribbean Series (Spanish: Serie del Caribe) has been held at the stadium in: 1972, 1976, 1980, 1988, 1996, 2000, 2004, 2012, 2016 and 2022.

 During spring training for the MLB season, two games between the Boston Red Sox and Tampa Bay Rays were scheduled for March 9–10 at the stadium as part of MLB World Tour (MLB games held outside of the United States and Canada).
 The Red Sox defeated the Rays in both games, by scores of 4–0 and 7–6.

+While the stadium has never hosted the World Baseball Classic, it served as venue for two friendly games between the Dominican Republic national baseball team and the Detroit Tigers in preparation for the 2026 World Baseball Classic.

+It served as venue for matches of Baseball at the 2026 Central American and Caribbean Games.